Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-Change the `bucket_params`, which is configuration used by clients and nodes.
+Change the `bucket_params`, which is the configuration used by clients and nodes.

 See the [data structure of BucketParams](https://docs.cere.network/ddc/protocols/contract-params-schema)